MagicJinn/Quantum-Things/README.md

 - Added the ability to configure whether Golden Chickens should produce gold ingots automatically (legacy), or only when fed gold ore (current).
 - Added the ability to configure the maximum number of blocks a Potion Vaporizer can affect.
 - Reduced the number of particles spawned by the Potion Vaporizer by several orders of magnitude.
+- Changed the Ancient Furnace to change blocks in a circular area around it, rather than a diamond shape.

 ### Fixes